 - Enjoy.
 Use this for cake fillings, cheesecakes, cupcake frostings, and more!

 - Chill out.
 Heat is not what you want when using whipped cream.
-Chilling your bowl and beaters ahead of time is a great way to keep it nice and cold.
+Chilling your bowl and beaters ahead of time is a great way to keep it nice, cold and develop stiff peaks.

 - The gelatin.
 Use unflavored.
 If you don’t, then you’re essentially using jello and then things start to get weird.
 Also, make sure you let it cool a bit before adding it to the whipped cream.
 Adding hot gelatin to it would be counterproductive.